 - Accommodation: Hotel

-- Highest altitude: 2708m / 8884 ft
+- Maximum altitude: 2708 m / 8884 ft

-- Distance: 15km / 9.3 miles
+- Distance: 15 km / 9.3 miles

 - Duration: 7 hours

-- Meals: Lunch, snacks & dinner
+- Meals: Lunch, snacks, and dinner

-- Accommodation: Susanna INN (or Similar)
+- Accommodation: Susanna INN (or similar)

 - Difficulty: Moderate

-- Highest altitude: 2490 m / 8169 ft
+- Maximum altitude: 2490 m / 8169 ft

 - Duration: 3–4 hours tour in Machu Picchu